The U.S. Financial Candy Store

 b) that regulations will actually be set up to motivate the wrong behaviors (accidentally or purposefully --- in the latter case, typically by lobbyists, who seem to write most of the laws lately anyway).

-Those Republican Congress persons seem to have no concern about (a) above.
-They seem to want to make sure that there is no bridle put on greed, no matter where the greed takes a financial professional who is addicted to its charms.
+Those Republican Congress persons seem to have no concern about item (a) above.
+They seem to want to make sure that there is no bridle put on greed, no matter where the greed leads a financial professional who is addicted to its charms.

 Set up a system involving trial-by-jury-of-citizens --- that is, an after-the-fact 'punitive' system, since we cannot head off anywhere near all the varieties of mayhem before-the-fact.

-Via this system, financial 'persons', who have been DEEMED TO HAVE CROSSED THE BOUNDS OF COMMON HUMAN DECENCY (and caused material harm --- think here of the devastation of retirement savings by the decency-bounds crossed by Worldcom and Enron and Madoff) are to be brought to trial.
+Via this system, financial 'persons', who have been DEEMED TO HAVE CROSSED THE BOUNDS OF COMMON HUMAN DECENCY (and caused material harm) are to be brought to trial.

-And those persons ARE TO BE BROUGHT TO TRIAL BEFORE A JURY OF CITIZENS --- and judged-and-sentenced on the basis of common decency principles that are commonly recognized (and could be codified in a 'Bill of Financial Responsibilities' similar to the 'Bill of Rights') and on the basis of principles that are in the spirit and current body of the Constitution.
+And those persons ARE TO BE BROUGHT TO TRIAL BEFORE A JURY OF CITIZENS --- not a before single, easily-corrupted/biased judge --- and judged-and-sentenced by those citizens on the basis of common decency principles that are commonly recognized (and could be codified in a 'Bill of Financial Responsibilities' similar to the 'Bill of Rights') and on the basis of principles that are in the spirit and current body of the Constitution.

 Typical jury selection rules would apply.
 Defendants can have their attorneys --- whom they will no doubt pay with their ill-gotten gains.
 (Hopefully, most of those gains could be frozen, legally, pre-trial.)